Intussusception reduction is a procedure performed in paediatric patients who have an ileocolic intussusception.

 In air-reduction and water-reduction methods, a catheter is inserted into the rectum of the child, and under fluoroscopic guidance, air or water is instilled into the large bowel.

 Assessment with ultrasound prior to the reduction allows stratified risk assessment.
 Intussusception with reduced vascularity or interloop fluid is usually more challenging to reduce.
 Most facilities that perform this procedure require IV access, staff and equipment for fluid resuscitation and the backup of a paediatric surgeon.

-With air-reduction, pressures in the region of 60-100 mmHg, it is possible to reduce the intussusception back to the ileocolic valve.
+With air-reduction, pressures in the region of 60-100 mmHg are used which may reduce the intussusception back to the ileocolic valve.
 There are a variety of protocols that have been suggested with some advocating 3 attempts lasting 3 minutes.
 Success is achieved when there is reduction of the 'mass' and air or contrast refluxes into the terminal ileum.